The following are EDEN USA, INCORPORATED (hereinafter referred to only as "Eden USA, Incorporated" or just "EDEN" or "PROVIDER") combined

 next 24-hours.
 No refund of total deposit will be granted if cancellation occurs any time within the last

-or minus) of agreed upon arrival time, and PURCHASER has hired another provider, with or
+within 1-hour (plus or minus) of agreed upon arrival time, and PURCHASER has hired another provider, with or without notice.

-Cancellation by refusal, or failure to accept delivery of rented equipment for reasons other than defective product will be considered a
+Cancellation by refusal, or failure to accept delivery of services or equipment for reasons other than defective product will be considered a

 cancellation without notice.
 In such case no refunds of any amounts paid will apply, and if there is any balance remaining, it shall be